-14. Now Caiaphas was he, who gave counsel to the Jews that it was expedient that one man should and brought in Peter.
+14. Now Caiaphas was he, who gave counsel to the Jews that it was expedient that one man should die for the people.

 15. And Simon Peter followed Jesus, and so did another disciple, whose name was John: that disciple was known unto the high priest, and went in with Jesus into the palace of the high priest.